slopukhov/magento-docker/README.md

 :exclamation: for example, this extension is present in PHP image: `slopukhov/php:8.1.19-fpm`

+#### Enable/disable xhprof (Depends on the availability of the necessary extension in the PHP image used)

+* Enable: `mutagen project run xhprof-enable`
+* Disable: `mutagen project run xhprof-disable`

+:exclamation: for example, this extension is present in PHP image: `slopukhov/php:8.2.12-fpm`

 #### Enable/disable php-spx (Depends on the availability of the necessary extension in the PHP image used)

 * Enable: `mutagen project run spx-enable`